airdaydev/airday/roadmap.md

 - [x] Default view is inbox
 - [x] keyboard shortcut for closing a list
 - [x] attempt to reselect item when leaving focus mode
+- [] tooltip for closing a window that shows kb shortcut
 - [] Reinstate Done board
 - [] indexing system for nav
 - [] tree backed indexing system to move between panes with numbers